-WARRANTY REQUEST PROCEDURE
+WARRANTY CLAIM PROCEDURE

-- The product must be registered with Meridian Manufacturing Inc. - The purchaser must contact the dealer, from where the unit was purchased, immediately upon discovery of any defects. - A completed Warranty Request (Claim) Form must be submitted by the dealer to Meridian's warranty representative for review and any subsequent course of action. - Warranty requests must be completed with ALL required information in order it to be considered for approval. - Send photographs of the entire piece of equipment, and of the specific area of concern. - Warranty repair work will only be performed by Meridian or an approved representative of Meridian.
-Warranty work completed prior to Meridian's approval will NOT be honoured.
-Failure to follow this procedure may affect any or all of this warranty. - All warranty requests will be adjudicated at the sole discretion of Meridian and in accordance with the terms and conditions of the warranty.
+- 1. The goods must be registered with Meridian®. - 2.
+The purchaser must contact the dealer, from where the unit was purchased, immediately upon discovery of any defects. - 3.
+A completed warranty claim form must be submitted by the dealer to Meridian's warranty representative for review and any subsequent course of action. - Warranty claims must be completed with ALL required information in order it to be accepted. - Send photographs of the entire piece of equipment, and of the specific area of concern. - 4.
+Warranty repair work will only be performed by Meridian® or an approved representative of Meridian®.
+No warranty work completed prior to approval by Meridian® will be honoured.
+Failure to follow procedure may affect any or all of this warranty. - 5.
+All warranty claims will be adjudicated at the sole discretion of Meridian® and in accordance with the terms and conditions of the limited warranty.

-(800) 665-7259 | www.convey-all.com | conveyors@convey-all.com
+(800) 418-9461 | www.convey-all.com | conveyors@convey-all.com

-©2022 Meridian Manufacturing Inc. Registered Trademarks Used Under License.
-Printed in Canada (01/2022) Part No: 650121667-REV3
+©2020 Meridian Manufacturing Inc. Registered Trademarks Used Under License.
+Printed in Canada (01/2020) Part No: 650121667-REV3